Removing (most of) the software stack from the cloud

 - The manual documents packages and commands.

-The modified go compiler used to compile Clive software can be downloaded using
+The modified go compiler used to compile Clive software can be downloaded and installed using

 The clive software can be downloaded using